Attic Salt Theatre Company Pursuing Excellence Onstage and Off

 As we move forward in our current hometown of Asheville, a city still struggling with it’s racial identity and problems, we will continue to evaluate our programs and practices to ensure we our doing our best to be a thoughtful and equitable member of the Asheville theater community.
 We will continue to find ways to make the arts accessible to audiences, artists and educators of all colors, classes and gender identities.

-Thank you to the North Carolina Arts Council and the AshevilleArts Council for granting us funds to bring our residency programs to local elementary and middle schools during the 2019-2020 school year!
+Thank you to the North Carolina Arts Council and the AshevilleArts Council for granting us funds to keep us up and running as we recover from covid closure.